Teach Me

 Symptoms of nursemaid’s elbow

 A nursemaid’s elbow can sometimes be tricky to spot.
 The elbow may not look swollen or bruised like you see with broken bones.
-However, your child might complain of pain or avoid using their arm.
+However, your child might complain of pain or be reluctant to move the injured arm.

 “They might avoid using the arm or hold it straight by their side,” Dr. Lane said.